altdesktop/i3ipc-glib/README.md

 ipc.command('focus left')

 # Define a callback to be called when you switch workspaces.
-def on_workspace(conn, data):
+def on_workspace(self, e):
-    #The first parameter is the connection to the ipc and the second is the
+    # The first parameter is the connection to the ipc and the second is a dict
-    #data of the event as a string that you can parse as json.
+    # containing the data of the event sent from i3.
     print('Got workspace data:')
     print(data)